What is a DWR and How to Renew the DWR on your Jacket?

 If you wear softshell ski pants, Nikwax works great on them to refresh the DWR coating, too.
 TX.Direct works on all outerwear from mid layers to softshells and your trusty waterproof, breathable hardshell gear.

-Using our product links and banners helps support offpistemag.com.
-While the website is partially funded through affiliate sales, we only review and promote products we test and believe merit being highlighted.
+Support offpistemag.com by following any of the product links in this review.
+The website is partially funded through affiliate sales, but we only review and promote products we test and believe merit being highlighted.

 banner